Dr. Alex Stone, DPT, CSCS

 2. Turn on the device using the On/Off toggle switch at the side (the device beeps when ready).

-3. Short-press the central button (the smart cupper indicator) to begin the suction.
-Press the button again to increase the suction level—there are up to three levels.
+3. Press the central button (the smart cupper indicator) briefly to initiate suction.
+Press the button again to increase the suction level, which can be adjusted to up to three levels.

-4. The side buttons activate vibrations (the wave icon) and heat (the fire icon).
+4. The side buttons activate vibrations (represented by the wave icon) and heat (represented by the fire icon).
 These, too, have 3 levels.

 5. While the TheraCup is on your skin, you can adjust suction, vibrations, or heat intensity to your liking.
 The 3 LEDs next to the buttons indicate the selected setting.